wentasah/EmacsVterm.jl/README.md

   EmacsVterm.options.image = true
   ```

-- Quick disabling (resp. enabling) of sending all types of data for
+- In addition to `EmacsVterm.options`, the whole Emacs-based
-  display to Emacs can be done with:
+  Multimedia I/O can be disabled (resp. enabled) with:

   ```julia
   EmacsVterm.display_off()